-To adjust the font size in the Help browser or MATLAB Web browser, right-click on the page and select Zoom In or Zoom Out.
+To adjust the font size in the Help browser or MATLAB web browser, right-click the page and select Zoom In or Zoom Out.
 You cannot change the font type or style.

 If, during a MATLAB session, you install a font that MATLAB can use, restart MATLAB to include it in the list.
 A common reason to install additional fonts is to read files created in different languages.
 For details on adding fonts to your system, refer to the Microsoft Windows help.

 If MATLAB cannot display a particular font, it excludes that font from the list.
 The criteria for compatible fonts are as follows:

 For desktop components (such as the Command Window), figure windows, and uicontrols — Fonts compatible with TrueType and Microsoft OpenType® fonts

 text — TrueType and Microsoft OpenType fonts

 MATLAB looks for fonts in the following locations:

 The operating system's standard location (see your system administrator for details)

 /jre/lib/fonts folder where Java® software

 UNIX is a registered trademark of The Open Group in the United States and other countries.